markvincze/blog/content/posts/introducing-sabledocs.md

 +++
-title = "Introducing sabledocs, a documentation generator for Protobuf and gRPC" slug = "introducing-sabledocs-documentation-generator-for-protobuf-grpc" description = "Introducing a new open-source project called sabledocs, which is a static documentation generator for Protobuf and gRPC contracts." date = "2023-04-16T20:00:00.0000000" tags = ["documentation", "protobuf", "grpc", "python"]
+title = "Introducing Sabledocs, a documentation generator for Protobuf and gRPC" slug = "introducing-sabledocs-documentation-generator-for-protobuf-grpc" description = "Introducing a new open-source project called sabledocs, which is a static documentation generator for Protobuf and gRPC contracts." date = "2023-04-16T20:00:00.0000000" tags = ["documentation", "protobuf", "grpc", "python"]
 +++

-In this post I'd like to introduce a a new project I started working on called [Sabledocs](https://github.com/markvincze/sabledocs), a simple static documentation generator for Protobuf and gRPC contracts.
+In this post I'd like to introduce a a new project I started working on called [**Sabledocs**](https://github.com/markvincze/sabledocs), a simple static documentation generator for Protobuf and gRPC contracts.

 As I started using Protobuf and gRPC more and more for service-to-service communication, I started looking for a way to generate a documentation site for the Protobuf contracts.